googleads/googleads-python-lib/README.md

 ## How do I log SOAP interactions?
 The library uses Python's built in logging framework.
+You can specify your configuration via the configuration file; see [googleads.yaml](https://github.com/googleads/googleads-python-lib/blob/master/googleads.yaml) for an example.

-If you wish to log your SOAP interactions to stdout, you can do the following:
+Alternatively, you can manually specify your logging configuration.
+For example, if you want to log your SOAP interactions to stdout, you can do the following:
 ```python
 logging.basicConfig(level=logging.INFO, format=googleads.util.LOGGER_FORMAT)
 logging.getLogger('suds.transport').setLevel(logging.DEBUG)